epi2me-labs/wf-somatic-variation/docs/08_pipeline_overview.md

 ### 6. Tumor-only mode

 It is possible to run a reduced version of the workflow using only the tumor BAM files.
-Currently, the following components can run in tumor-only mode:
+Currently, only the following components can run in tumor-only mode:
 - base workflow: BAM coverage and QC statistics
 - `--mod`: the workflow will run modkit on the tumor BAM file, but will skip the differentially modified region and loci detection
+- `--snv`: the workflow will use [ClairS-TO](https://github.com/HKU-BAL/ClairS-TO), instead of [ClairS](https://github.com/HKU-BAL/ClairS), to call SNVs.

 ### 7. Run the workflow on a region
 When sequencing specific regions or genes, the runtime can vary substantially.